-This may very well be the single CORA Historical Committee publication that stitches together all the threads of research from March 2020 to July 2021 and traces the growth of outrigger canoeing from the BC Lower Mainland to the Okanagan to Vancouver Island.
+This may very well be the single CORA Historical Committee publication that stitches together all the threads of research from March 2020 to August 2021 and traces the growth of outrigger canoeing from the BC Lower Mainland to the Okanagan to Vancouver Island.
+Documenting the story of "The Burrard" has been very much like assembling a jigsaw puzzle with many missing pieces.